i-on-project/teams/docs/2022/notes-proposal.md

 - Desktop app - Teacher (from here on out refered as "user")
   - When the user runs the app for the first time he must create an account through GitHub;
   - After creating an account the user has the following options:
-    - Create a new class
+    - Create a new class (in a organization)
+      - load the assignments and respective due dates (some of then can be invisible for the student)
       - user can set a maximum number of groups to be generated
       - must load a template repository from the generation
       - at the end of class setup the app will generate a sharable link for group creation/selection
+    - Management of a group and is members (delete a member)
     - Inside of an existing class the user will have the following options:
       - Pull groups repositories (which can be achieved in one of the following patterns):                  #
         - All repos of a class;